-Because on-premise companies can rarely force patch or release adoption across their installed base (they typically have no access to these environments), the number of releases they support may be in the 100s or even 1000s.
+Because on-premises companies can rarely force patch or release adoption across their installed base (they typically have no access to these environments), the number of releases they support may be in the 100s or even 1000s.
 This release skew increases operating expenses as a large portion of engineering may be spent supporting problems across a very large number of releases.

 SaaS companies recognize that release skew increases the cost of development, and as such, force most customers into a single (or no more than 3) releases.
-Companies that fail in this principle face on-premise-like operating margins as engineering budgets increase to support releases.
+Companies that fail in this principle face on-premises-like operating margins as engineering budgets increase to support releases.

 Customization Equals Revenue versus Customization Equals Cost of Operations

-On premise companies see customization as a valuable revenue stream, often at the expense of increased engineering budgets to support the maintenance of these customizations and the distractions they cause.
+On-premises companies see customization as a valuable revenue stream, often at the expense of increased engineering budgets to support the maintenance of these customizations and the distractions they cause.